 The 2017-18, his first at New Mexico, saw the department win its third NCAA title in the long rich history of UNM athletics as the women’s cross country team won its second title in three seasons.
 The department also saw 14 top-five GPAs spread out amongst its programs, and UNM’s first-ever individual national champion in women’s cross country.

 Throughout it all, academic success has defined his tenure.
-Since becoming AD, 10 of UNM’s 14 programs have set program GPA records, and 13 of 14 have turned in at least two top-5 semester GPAs.
-Additionally, GPA records for male, female and all student-athletes have been set twice.
-In the 2017-18 academic year, the Lobos had 65 degrees conferred to student-athletes, in 2018-19, 93 earned degrees and in 2019-20, 63 walked across the stage, including during a highly successful virtual graduation ceremony that had hundreds of live viewers.
-UNM also ran its streak of leading the Mountain West in Scholar-Athletes to eight straight years.
+Since becoming AD, 12 of UNM’s 14 programs have set program GPA records, and 13 of 14 have turned in at least two top-5 semester GPAs.
+Additionally, GPA records for male, female and all student- athletes have been set four times.
+Since becoming A.D., the Lobos have initiated a highly-successful stole ceremony to honor all graduating student-athletes.

 He has also made his mark on the department in many areas.
-Nuñez has hired new coaches in women’s volleyball, women’s tennis, swimming and diving and he brought back former Lobo and Albuquerque native Danny Gonzales back home to UNM to lead the football program.
-His most recent hire was bringing in former Big Ten Coach of the Year Richard Pitino to lead the men’s basketball program.
+Nuñez has hired new coaches in women’s volleyball, women’s tennis, swimming and diving and he hired Bronco Mendenhall, who is No. 7 among active FBS coaches in wins to lead the football program.
+He also hired former Big Ten Coach of the Year Richard Pitino to lead the men’s basketball program.

 Under Nuñez, UNM has also entered exciting new partnerships with PlayFly Sports (formerly OutFront Sports), rebranding UNM’s external marketing arm as New Mexico Sports Properties.
 UNM has also has new partnerships with Paciolan (earning their “Newcomer of the Year” Award), Athlete Network, Licensing – Affinity, Merchandise, and a three-year comprehensive partnership with UNM Hospital and Health Sciences to provide medical assistance and mental health services for Lobo student-athletes.